cassio-hsp/illi-robot/README.md

 ## CAD Model

-The chassi was made using Fusion 360 personal use license.
-Have three parts.
+The chassis was manufactured under a personal use license from Fusion 360.
+It has three parts.

 ![illi1](https://github.com/cassio-hsp/illi/assets/38111232/86ba09ef-5c52-44b1-bbed-d3d01af795bb)